 Whorton named director of Clemson’s Academic Success Center

-CLEMSON — Sue Whorton, a Clemson University alumna with more than 25 years’ experience in higher education, has been named the director of Clemson’s Class of 1956 Academic Success Center (ASC) and Dr. Ted G. Moreland Academic Success Program.
+CLEMSON — Sue Whorton, a Clemson University alumna with more than 25 years’ experience in higher education, has been named the director of Clemson’s Class of 1956 Academic Success Center (ASC) and Dr. Ted G. Westmoreland Academic Success Program.
 She will begin her new position July 1.

 “All students who become well-equipped with learning and self-managament tools can succeed at Clemson University,” Whorton said.
 “We will continue to build on the great foundation laid by Elaine Richardson and the rest of the ASC staff to provide students with those tools.”